|

 knowledge of.

-I solemnly state that Gen. Lopez
+I solemnly state that

-cooperation he hoped to meet from the Cubans.
-My position near him during the
+the cooperation he hoped to meet from the Cubans.
+My position near him during

-deceiving: their only fault is exaggeration, not as regards the feelings and
+of deceiving: their only fault is exaggeration, not as regards the feelings and

 wishes of the Cuban people, but as to the possibility of immediate action.